thanasisn/SDR_enhancement_LAP/Article_B7/Article_B7_ΑΒ_NA.md

 ### 2.3.2 Long-term change of clear sky irradiance

-The clear sky reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of $\text{GHI}_{\text{ref}}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
+The clear-sky reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of $\text{GHI}_{\text{ref}}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
 As reported by